Alicja-Malinowska/Milestone1/README.md

 ### Content
 The text was entirely written by me, both in Polish and English.

 Psychotest was a real company that I used to run and it had a website built in WordPress.
 The website does not exist anymore and I do not have access to it either.
 I used texts in Polish that I had saved in word files when I had been preparing the content for the website.
 I changed some content and added some new content.
 I translated everything to English.
 The layout of the webiste is different than the WordPress website, although the sections are similar.
-I no longer have the access to the WordPress page and I do not have any images of the old website, I only rely on my memory of it and I was not attempting to recreate it in terms of layout.
+I no longer have the access to the WordPress page and I do not have any images of the old website, I only rely on my memory of it and I was not attempting to recreate it in terms of layout and design.

 ### Media
 * The flag images, truck hero image and cards images come from [Pixabay](https://pixabay.com/)